natdog400/Python-Personal-Macro/README.md

 - **Action Types**: `click`, `right_click`, `double_click`, `move`, `move_to`, `type`, `key_press`, `wait`, `scroll`, `click_and_hold`
 - **Regions & Randomization**:
   - Step-level `search_region` for finding templates
-  - Click actions can target a random point in a selected region(REMOVED not needed)
+  - Click actions can target a random point in a selected region
   - Move-To actions can use a selected region with optional random movement
 - **Failsafe System**: Enable a template-based trigger, define a separate sequence, and test it with a button
 - **Template Tester**: Live preview of template matching with confidence meter and optional search region